dartraiden/dartraiden.github.io/_posts/2020-7-4-Acer-Nitro-VG271P-service-menu.md

 ---
 title: How to get into the service menu Acer Nitro VG271P
 date: 2020-07-04
-tags: [acer, vg271p, monitor, menu]
+categories: [acer, vg271p, monitor, menu]
 ---

 1. turn off the monitor (by pressing button 1)